 It’s important to remain calm on the day of the auction, which is easier if you’re prepared.
 Make note of any changes to the guide price, as this can fluctuate before a property goes under the hammer.
 After waiting for your lot to come around, make sure you bid clearly to register your offer with the auctioneer.

 The auctioneer’s word is final when it comes to any bidding disputes.
 Once the reserve price set by the seller has been met, the highest bid will usually secure the property.
 Auctioneers may re-offer a property at their discretion, while they also reserve the right to regulate the bidding and refuse a bid.

 What happens next if I choose to buy?

-Make sure you have all your finance in place should you be successful, with the ability to pay the deposit straight away.
+The main thing to get into place if buying at auction, is your finances.
 This is because when the hammer falls on your winning bid, you’re classed as having exchanged contracts.
 You’ll sign a contract and transfer your deposit, which is usually 10% of the purchase price, and pay any fees due to the auction house.